Bethesda Child Support Lawyer

 Enforcement of child support orders in Bethesda, Maryland

 Failure to pay child support is a violation of a court order, which can be penalized by fine or imprisonment.
 If your spouse has failed to make child support payments, Ms. Talbott can assist in getting an enforcement order, turning up the pressure to compel payments.

 Modification due to changed circumstances

 If you are obligated to make payments, you must continue those payments on schedule until you get an order from the court relieving you of that obligation.
 If your financial circumstances change, making payment impossible, it is vitally important that you consult an attorney about getting a modification order from the court.
 Similarly, if you experience trouble with your ex-spouse, including interference with your visitation schedule, you cannot retaliate by withholding child support payments.
 Remember: child support is paid for the benefit of the child, not your ex.
 The court will not look favorably on your attempt at self-help.
 Consult a knowledgeable child custody attorney immediately.

-Contact a determined Rockville, Maryland child support lawyer today
+Contact a determined Bethesda, Maryland child support lawyer today

 If you have any questions about child support or any aspects of Bethesda, Maryland family law, schedule an appointment with The Law Office of Stacy B. Talbott.
 Call her at 301-637-8527 or contact her office online.